| Title: | Selecting Variables in Regression Models |

 The function returns the best subset of size q and its information

 criterion value.
-In the case of seconds=TRUE
+In the case of seconds=TRUE this information is

 returned for each alternative model.